Devina Hermawan: Career

 Devina gained widespread recognition after she participated in the television program MasterChef Indonesia (season five).
 Following her appearance on MasterChef, she became active in sharing recipes and cooking tutorials across various digital platforms, including YouTube and Cookpad.
 Her content is distinguished by its characteristic "tips & tricks" and "anti-fail" methods.
 As of September 2025, she has produced over 1,500 recipe videos and accumulated 8 million followers across all platforms.

+In September 2025, Devina formally received the Executive Chef competency certificate from the National Professional Certification Agency (BNSP).
+The certificate was symbolically presented by the Chairman of the BNSP, Syamsi Hari, at the BNSP Building in Jakarta.

 Cookbook

 Devina Hermawan has authored two cookbooks: Indonesian Fusion Foods (2019) and Yummy!
 76 Menu Favorit Anak (2021).
 The book Indonesian Fusion Foods has been notably successful, having been reprinted sixteen times, while Yummy!
 76 Menu Favorit Anak (English: Yummy!
 76 Favorite Children's Menus) has been reprinted nine times.
 Both titles were published by Kawan Pustaka, a publisher within the Agromedia Group, as of December 1, 2021.